LANDIS-II-Foundation/Extension-Social-Climate-Fire/docs/index.md

 The purpose of the Social-Climate Related Pyrogenic Processes and their Landscape Effects (SCRPPLE) is to simulate fire regime change due to climatic and social factors.
 The climate is represented primarily via a Fire Weather Index.
 Social processes are represented as explicit representation of suppression, accidental ignitions, and prescribed fire.
 Human manipulation of the vegetation is represented through fine fuels and ladder fuels.
 SCRPPLE uses a very 'data first' philosophy:  The primary mechanisms (ignition, spread, site mortality, and cohort mortality) are parameterized via statistical analyses of landscape-scale data.

+# Citation

+Scheller, R.M., A. Kretchun, T.J.
+Hawbaker, P.D.
+Henne.
+2019.
+A landscape model of variable social-ecological fire regimes.
+Ecological Modelling 401: 85-93.

 # Release Notes

-- Latest release: Version 3.0 — February 2021
+- Latest release: Version 3.1.3 — June 2021

 - Full release details found in the User Guide and on GitHub.
 - [View User Guide](https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/blob/master/docs/LANDIS-II%20SCRAPPLE%20v3.1%20User%20Guide.pdf).